otsoga/tigran/README.md

-# Nimzo Chess Engine
+# Tigran

 ## Introduction
-Nimzo is an chess program under development and written in C.
+Tigran is an chess program under development and written in C.

 ## Roadmap